 So, who are the relevant Ministers that we need to speak to?

-Hon David Parker is the Minister for the Environment with the powers under the Act.
+Hon David Parker is the Minister for the Environment.
 Associate Minister for the Environment, Hon Eugenie Sage has responsibility for the waste portfolio.
 Write to them to tell them that you’d like to see them take action under the WMA to make New Zealand less wasteful.

 For extra reading: A little history of the Waste Minimisation Act 2008

 In many ways, we’re lucky to have the WMA; it was not a foregone conclusion.
 The WMA was introduced to Parliament in 2006, but it was not initiated by the then Labour Government (legislating on waste was not on the Government’s agenda).
 Rather, the proposed legislation started life as a private member’s bill in the name of Mike Ward, and then later Nandor Tanczos took it up (after Mike Ward lost his seat in the previous election).
 The bill was eventually pulled from the ballot in 2006, to start its course through Parliament.

 What do we mean by “pulled from the ballot”?
 This is the process for private members bills – they are not automatically introduced into the House.
 Instead, proposed members’ bills go on a list and are assigned a number.
 Every few weeks, numbers are pulled out of a tin in the Table Office in Parliament.
 The bills whose numbers correspond with the numbers pulled from the ballot, get to be introduced into the House – meaning that it’s a stroke of luck whether or not a member’s bill ever gets to see the light of the Parliamentary day or not.
 We should thank fate that we got the WMA at all.